boardgamers/boardgamers-mono/packages/docs/docs/guide/engine-api.md

 After initialization, the players are 0-indexed: a 4 player games will have players `0`, `1`, `2` and `3`.

 `creator` is the index of the player that created the game.
-It can be `-1` if the creator of the game is not a player.
+It can be `undefined` if the creator of the game is not a player.

 #### players